jbequ5/Enigma-Machine-Miner/VISION.md

 ## The Opportunity

-Every Enigma Machine run can become structured, provenance-tracked input for a shared intelligence system.
+Every mining run on Enigma can become structured, provenance-tracked input for a shared intelligence system.
 Instead of one-off solutions that disappear, the network can build a growing, self-improving library of high-signal strategies, patterns, and capabilities that compounds over time and creates additional economic value for contributors and the broader ecosystem.

 ## The Vision

 SAGE is a practical, community-owned intelligence layer built on Subnet 63.
-It captures solving data from Enigma Machine runs, improves that data through systematic self-evaluation and graph mining, and converts the strongest outputs into usable strategies, sponsor proposals, tools, curricula, and services.
+It captures solving data from Enigma Machine runs, improves that data through systematic self-evaluation and graph mining, and converts the strongest outputs into usable strategies, sponsor proposals, tools, curricula, services, and even fine tuned models.

 We use clear economic incentives and transparent provenance tracking to build this **for the people, by the people**, ensuring that honest contribution is directly rewarded and that the resulting intelligence compounds to benefit the entire community.